keijokapp/lab-manager/README.md

 # Overview

+## API documentaiton

+Swagger-based API documentation is available at `/docs/api/` (note the slash at the end) on running application.

 ## Authentication and authorization

 Lab manager does not have concept of *users* and therefore does not provide authentication.
 However, if bearer tokens are configured, application uses these in authorization process as described in [RFC6750](https://tools.ietf.org/html/rfc6750).
 Instance endpoints accessed by instance tokens are not explicitly authorized.
 I-Tee compatibility layer uses its own request format to provide authorization token.